Amy Loftus: Career

 Following graduation Loftus moved to Los Angeles to pursue acting.
-From 1998 ti 2000 she made appearances on Days of Our Lives and HBO's Tracey Takes On..., and in the films Introducing Dorothy Dandridge and The 13th Floor.
+From 1998 to 2000 she made appearances on Days of Our Lives and HBO's Tracey Takes On..., and in the films Introducing Dorothy Dandridge and The 13th Floor.
 She also became one half of a musical duo and began learning guitar in 1998 for co-writing, but still only "barely played."
 In LA she held a number of part-time jobs, including as a limo driver for music producer Jerry Leiber.
 In 1999 he gave her the advice to focus on her most necessary artistic outlet.

 In 2000 she moved into a van and left Los Angeles for Nashville, booking a year of shows for the musical duo she was in at the time.
 According to Loftus, the duo was moving towards a traditional record deal in Nashville.
-However, she began to feel she wasn't contributing to the co-writing sessions and that her solo material was being phased out by the label.
+However, she began to feel she was not contributing to the co-writing sessions and that her solo material was being phased out by the label.
 In 2001, after seeing Bonnie Raitt perform at Jazz Fest in New Orleans, Loftus was inspired to fire her managers and duck the record deal.